Bachelor Programme in Industrial Design 180 credits

 Industry-like design studios

-All programmes reside in industry-like design studios, where each student has an individual workspace.
-The shared spaces - workshops, computer labs, painting rooms, libraries - build innovative learning environments defined by a collaborative spirit.
+All programmes are housed in industry‑like design studios where each student has an individual workspace.
+The shared spaces, including workshops, computer labs, paint rooms, the photo studio and the libraries, create supportive and innovative learning environments shaped by a strong collaborative spirit.

 24/7 access to facilities